polterguy/sephia-five/README.md

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-3.png)

+You can easily configure yourself which files are legal, illegal, and suspect.
+But the default configuration, would probably be good enough for most installations.

 ## Privacy is more than avoiding data theft

 99% of all emails that are composed with rich HTML, are ads and distractions, intended to steal your attention.
-Microsoft once conducted research in this area, and found that even the smallest distractions, would often destroy 23 minutes of productive work.
+Microsoft once conducted research in this area, and found that even the smallest distractions, would destroy 23 minutes of productive work.
 In Sephia Five, we have simply eliminated the ability to render HTML emails.
 Unless an email has an alternative plain text view, Sephia Five will simply not show it.
-This will reduce the amount of _"cognitive noise"_, and allow you to enjoy your privacy, and stay focused within your zone.
+This will reduce the amount of _"cognitive noise"_, and allow you to enjoy your privacy, and stay more focused within your zone.

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-4.png)